 Guidance

 The assessment strategy is designed so that each of these outcomes is addressed by more than one module at Level 3.

-Generic Learning outcomes for the award of Foundation Certificate in Sport and Health: On successful completion of 120 credits at Level 3, students will be able to access this award if they formally state that they do not wish to further pursue their studies at Level 4 study on one of the linked pathways to the Foundation Year in Sport and Health.
-They must have demonstrated an ability to: i.describe key concepts related to sport, exercise and physical activity; ii.outline several different theories that have been used to produce an understanding of sport, exercise and physical activity; iii.communicate their knowledge and awareness coherently, using appropriate scholarly conventions and techniques; iv.undertake a project on a topic connected to sport, exercise and physical activity.
+Generic Learning outcomes for the award of Foundation Certificate in Health:

+On successful completion of 120 credits at Level 3, students will be able to access this award if they formally state that they do not wish to further pursue their studies at Level 4 study on one of the linked pathways to the Foundation Year in Sport and Health.

+They must have demonstrated an ability to:

+- i) describe key concepts related to health; - ii) outline several different theories that have been used to produce an understanding of health; - iii) communicate their knowledge and awareness coherently, using appropriate scholarly conventions and techniques; - iv) undertake a sustained project on a topic connected to health.

-5. Conten it
+5. Content

-Summary of content by theme (providing a 'vertical' view through the programme)
+Summary of content by theme

+(providing a 'vertical' view through the programme)
-The Foundation Year in Sport and Health is designed to provide students with: (1) an introduction to sport, exercise and health, (2) the skills that will allow them to make a successful progression to

-Level 4 study and (3) an opportunity to undertake a sustained investigation on topic of their choice in area related to their intended future undergraduate studies.
+The Foundation Year in Health is designed to provide you with: (1) an introduction to health, (2) the skills that will allow you to make a successful progression to Level 4 study and (3) an opportunity to undertake an investigation on topic of your choice in area related to your intended future undergraduate studies.

-The modules of the Sport and Health Foundation Year can be grouped into the following strands:
+The modules of the Health Foundation Year can be grouped into the following strands: